The Continued Collision Between Trump and the Fed

 The Fed’s argument is that the unemployment rate is low enough that it is at the natural rate of employment which doesn’t cause wage-push inflation.
-As of December, that was 4.7%.
-(There are tons of problems with this, but we’ll ignore most of them, what matters is what the Fed thinks.)
+As of December, that was 4.7 percent.
+(There are tons of problems with this, but we’ll ignore most of them, what matters here is what the Fed thinks.)

-I am old enough to remember when an unemployment rate of 5% was considered a scandal, but no matter.
+I am old enough to remember when an unemployment rate of five percent was considered a scandal, but no matter.

 The fact is that the people who elected Trump aren’t feeling good.
-To make them feel good Trump is going to have get the official unemployment rate lower than it is now, at least under 4%, and hopefully to 3% or lower and hold it there for some time, at least 2 or 3 years.
+To make them feel good, Trump is going to have get the official unemployment rate lower than it is now, at least under four percent, and hopefully to three percent or lower and hold it there for some time, at least two or three years.

-This stuff takes time to ripple thru the economy, and it takes time for a tight labor market to push employers both to raise wages and to hire people who they consider marginal.
+This stuff takes time to ripple through the economy, and it takes time for a tight labor market to push employers to both raise wages and to hire people who they consider marginal.

-If the Federal Reserve raises rates if Trump’s policies (“fiscal”, in the above) start to work, they will be making sure he can’t deliver to his constituency.
+If the Federal Reserve raises rates if/when Trump’s policies (“fiscal,” in the above) start to work, they will be making sure he can’t deliver to his constituency.